AhmedGamal0380/Weather_displaying_DA_Batch1/README.md

 # About the dataset

-Here write description of the dataset you used it

 This Weather Forecast Application utilizes data from the OpenWeatherMap API, a widely recognized source for weather information.
 The API provides a range of weather-related data, including:

 1- Current Weather Data: This includes current temperature, feels-like temperature, minimum and maximum temperatures, humidity, atmospheric pressure, wind speed, wind direction, cloudiness, and weather condition description.